Summertime in Copenhagen - Navigating the City and Surrounding Areas

 3: Assistens Cemetery

 It may sound strange to treat a cemetery as you would a public park, but the Danes have a very different relationship to cemeteries than we do in the states; they treat it more as a place of celebration than of mourning, and it shows in the way this area was designed.
-This is a popular spot for relaxing in the summer, and you'll realize why once you go.

 4: Kings Garden